mgsrichard/bikesharing/README.md

  ### Most Users are Subscribers

 In the pie chart below, you can see that over 75% of users are subscribers.
 The large tourist population in NYC seems not to contribute an outsized share of customers.
-Locals must account for most of the subscribers, and since Des Moines likely has way fewer tourists than NYC, this is good news.
-Des Moines Citi Bike can focus its advertising on locals.
+The subscribers almost certainly are locals, and since Des Moines likely has way fewer tourists than NYC, this is good news.
+Des Moines Citi Bike can focus its business and outreach on locals.

 ![Most Users are Subscribers](https://github.com/mgsrichard/bikesharing/blob/main/Resources/1%20Customer%20Type.png)